phytopius/adventOfCode/README.md

 ### AOC related:
 * 2023 starts off a lot harder than 2024
+* 2024 day6 part2 gives me a lot of Problems.
+First one I currently do not understand how to solve.
+Two ideas failed already:(
+    Fist appraoch was a complete failure.
+Second approach worked for testinput but failed on actual input

 ### Go related
 * Go seems very verbose.
 Stuff that can be done in a few lines of python